geeknik/my-awesome-stars/topics.md

 - [AFLplusplus/AFLplusplus](https://github.com/AFLplusplus/AFLplusplus) - The fuzzer afl++ is afl with community patches, qemu 5.1 upgrade, collision-free coverage, enhanced laf-intel & redqueen, AFLfast++ power schedules, MOpt mutators, unicorn_mode, and a lot more!
 - [gruntwork-io/terratest](https://github.com/gruntwork-io/terratest) - Terratest is a Go library that makes it easier to write automated tests for your infrastructure code.
 - [google/syzkaller](https://github.com/google/syzkaller) - syzkaller is an unsupervised coverage-guided kernel fuzzer

+## text-to-speech

+- [promptslab/Awesome-Prompt-Engineering](https://github.com/promptslab/Awesome-Prompt-Engineering) - This repository contains a hand-curated resources for Prompt Engineering with a focus on Generative Pre-trained Transformer (GPT), ChatGPT, PaLM etc
+- [open-mmlab/Amphion](https://github.com/open-mmlab/Amphion) - Amphion (/æmˈfaɪən/) is a toolkit for Audio, Music, and Speech Generation.
+Its purpose is to support reproducible research and help junior researchers and engineers get started in the field of audio,
+- [leon-ai/leon](https://github.com/leon-ai/leon) - 🧠 Leon is your open-source personal assistant.

 ## trading